elmoiv/elmocut/README.md

 - Clean UI.
 - Switch between available interfaces.
 - One click to block all devices.
+- Sniff the traffic of any device on the netwrok.
 - Re-kill devices that changed their ip during block.
 - Remember killed devices before exit.
 - Start with windows.